data-mining-UniPI/teaching25/anomaly detection/Anomaly detection.md

 ---
 # Degrees of neighbors concentration

 Reach degrees approximate space concentration with (inverse) reach.
 Rather than pick a $k$, we can swap in a more natural definition of concentration: instances found per unit of space.
-Even better, instances found within an hypersphere $B(\cdot, \varepsilon)$ of a given radius $\varepsilon$, and centered around $\cdot$.
+Even better, instances found within an hypersphere $B(\cdot, \varepsilon)$ of a given radius $\varepsilon$, and centered around $x_i$.

 <div class="ui two column doubling stackable grid container bottom">
 <div class="column">